On the Arts

 Julian Porter reviews the books on his summer reading list.

-Veronese’s Christ in the House of Levi caused consternation and the painting was prosecuted in the time of the Inquisition.
+Veronese’s Feast in the House of Levi caused consternation and the painting was prosecuted in the time of the Inquisition.

 James McNeill Whistler (1834-1903)